benjaminwesson-okta/api/docs/getting_started/design_principles.md

 The Okta API had incorporated [JSON Hypertext Application Language](http://tools.ietf.org/html/draft-kelly-json-hal-06) or HAL format as the foundation for hypermedia "discoverability.
 HAL provides a set of conventions for expressing hyperlinks in JSON responses representing two simple concepts: Resources and Links.

-*Note: The HAL-specific media type `application/hal+json` is currently not supported as a formal media type for content negotiation at this time.
+> The HAL-specific media type `application/hal+json` is currently not supported as a formal media type for content negotiation at this time.
 Use the standard `application/json` media type.
-As we get more experience with the media format we may add support for the media type.*
+As we get more experience with the media format we may add support for the media type.

 ### Resources